Vortyy/tcpl_exercise/README.md

 clang ex_1.c -o ex_1 -lm
 ./ex_1
 ```
-4. don't hesitate to read and modify the code, this the goal of this repo !!!
+4. don't hesitate to read and modify the code, this is the goal of this repo !!!

 >[!TIP]
 > IF THEY ARE SOME REQUIREMENT THEY ARE WRITTEN INSIDE THE HEADER OF THE FILE\